fenelon/sssa-cli/README.md

 # SSSA CLI Tool

-A command-line utility written in Ruby for Shamir's Secret Sharing Algorithm, allowing you to split secrets into shares and recombine them.
+A command-line utility written in Ruby for Shamir's Secret Sharing Algorithm, allowing you to split secrets into shares and recombine them to retrieve the secret.

 This tool deliberately avoids external dependencies and ships with the complete sssa-ruby implementation to ensure transparency and safety when handling sensitive data.